 FAQ 2: Do dimes have any value beyond their face amount?

-In most cases, no. And their worth is fixed at $0.
-10, though rare antique dimes can be worth more to collectors.
+In most cases, no. Their worth is fixed at $0.10, though rare antique dimes can be worth more to collectors.

 FAQ 3: How many dimes make $1?